 Insulating pipes, checking the sump pump, and other winter maintenance tips can help reduce the chance of pipes freezing and bursting during winter.
 Monitoring trees in your yard and cleaning things up before classic stormy seasons can help prevent damage from falling trees or other debris during storms.
 What you need to do will depend on your home, lot, climate, etc., but a little bit of prep can go a long way in preventing damage and protecting your home.

 8. Know How to Shut Off Your Water

 Even if you keep up with maintenance, unexpected things can still happen.
 If a pipe bursts or there is another issue with your water, it’s important to know where your water main is and how to turn it off before something happens.
 This can make a big difference in how much water damage is done to your home when something unexpected happens.

 These are a few ways to protect your home from water damage.
+Looking over these areas of your home is a good part of a New Year home maintenance checklist and is essential for maintenance throughout the year.
 If you see issues in any of these areas, call Zephyr Thomas at 717-399-4708 for help with all of your home improvement needs.

 Check out the infographic below for a great visual on the problems with too much moisture in the home.

 Infographic provided by Feldco, home window services